Ziko67890/alx-pre_course/README.md

-My first readme
+another readme for 0x01-git
-README.md in the main branch from GitHub.com
+README update from github.com